METHODS OF THE MOUNTAIN

 RUSTICO TASTING ROOM

 With the mountains looming overhead, we arrive back at the Up There The Last tasting room.
-Re-designed to echo the traditional farmhouse vernacular, in this authentic space will look at the role of fermentation within the realm of natural cheesemaking in a Masterclass from Trevor Warmedahl, and the traditional practices linked with this alchemical transformation of milk.
+Re-designed to echo the traditional farmhouse vernacular, in this authentic space we will look at the role of fermentation within the realm of natural cheesemaking in a Masterclass from Trevor Warmedahl, and the traditional practices linked with this alchemical transformation of milk.
 We will also be looking at the use of traditional tools throughout the process, like the zangola (plunge churn) and terracotta curd drainers.
 Traditional rennet cheese will be made over fire, and served up later in the day as one of the classics for lunch, Primo Sale.

 After the morning session and lunch, we will carry forward elements of these preservation concepts to an afternoon and evening of hyper-local food that is steeped in tradition, a large portion of which is technically illegal through its traditional and non-commercial provenance.
-Specifically sourced and curated by Max Jones of Up There The Last, these are amongst some of the last true foods that are being produced in the region, and the talking point behind the evening’s tasting event as well as in-depth discussion of the transhumance’s heritage, influence on local food and how we can be beneficiaries of these natural methods.
+Specifically sourced and curated by Max Jones of Up There The Last, these are amongst some of the last true foods that are being produced in the region, and the talking point behind the evening’s tasting event as well as in-depth discussion of mountain-method heritage, influence on local food and how we can be beneficiaries of these natural techniques.

 DAY THREE